noriov/castflip/README.md

 If successful, they return the number of resulting bytes.
 The endianness of resulting bytes is specified in the arguments of `decastf` and `decastvf`.

+Because this crate is very small, you can easily find a way to create your own traits to `encast` / `decast` on your system if the current API does not match your requirements.

 For more information, please see <https://docs.rs/castflip/>.